hantsy/jakartaee11-sandbox/docs/jpa.md

 ## Entity Mapping Improvements

-Jakarta Persistence 3.2 introduces several enhancements to the definition of Entity classes.
+Jakarta Persistence 3.2 introduces several enhancements to the definitions and mappings of the Entity classes.

 ### Package-Level Generator Definitions